DavidRelut/DavidRelut/README.md

 - 🔭 I’m currently working on my next skills

-- 🌱 I’m currently learning Java and Spring Boot
+- 🌱 I’m currently learning Angular2+.

-- ❓ Ask me about anything related to MEAN stack and related technologies
+- ❓ Ask me about anything related to JAMSTACK and related technologies

 -  📫 How to reach me: